-The Truth, (I’m a girl, I’m smart and I know everything)
+A Review of The Truth (I’m a girl I’m smart and I know everything)

 Author: The Resiliency Scales for Children and Adolescents

 Clinical Psychologist and Family Therapist

 The Truth by Barbara Becker Holstein, Ed.D., positive psychologist, is the secret diary of a ten year old girl.
 Although exquisitely simple in form and expression the words of this unnamed girl suggest insights that are clinically and developmentally significant.
 Embedded in the journal are messages about childhood that are important for adults to hear, presented in the words of a child.
 One such message is the importance of communication for children.